 Inside a Designer’s Home

 To Susanne Rützou, it is essential that objects have a soul – and that applies both to the sculptural stoneware and porcelain bowls that she creates and to her hand-crafted elm wood kitchen.
-A more than ten-year-old kitchen from Garde Hvalsøe was one of the reasons she fell for the flat in an architect-designed detached house from 1932 in Copenhagen.
+A more than fifteen-year-old kitchen from Garde Hvalsøe was one of the reasons she fell for the flat in an architect-designed detached house from 1932 in Copenhagen.
 Quality of life is a core value, which is evident throughout the designer’s home.

 All the senses are activated as one enters the large flat in a detached house designed by the architect Vilhelm Lauritzen in 1932.
 Full of soul, Susanne Rützou’s home is decorated with heirlooms, objects from travels and her own designs, and light pours through the French teak-framed doors and large windows that overlook the nearby park, thus always keeping nature within sight.
 In the summer, the doors are wide open to the patio from the kitchen, which is a central room in the designer’s everyday life.